-Language Arts/Reading (LART)
+Language Arts (LART)

-LART 3010 - Teaching Reading in the Content Areas (3-0-3)
+LART 3010 - Literacy across the Content Areas (3-0-3)

-A course that focuses on the strategies necessary for effective communication in language arts, mathematics, science, and social studies.
+This course focuses on research-based strategies necessary for effective literacy instruction in language arts, mathematics, science, and social science.
 Reading selections and strategies will reflect the subject matter content of the various disciplines, with emphasis on mathematics, science, and social studies.
-Includes laboratory/practicum component.
 Required for all middle level teacher education students.
-Prerequisite(s): Admission to the Middle Level Teacher Education Program.
+Prerequisite(s): Admission to Middle Level Teacher Education Program.